mtgentry/portfolio/README.md

 }
 ```

-Be sure to have the json verified.
+Be sure to have the json don't have errors.
 One typo can make the whole page crash.

-If you add a new project, be sure to add it to [order.json](./static/work/order.json).

-Also, on digitalocean, you need to add the project to [Apps -> portfolio -> Settings -> porfolio -> HTTP Request Routes ->
-Edit -> scroll down to + Add new route -> change Route Path to /project/[project_name] -> Save](https://cloud.digitalocean.com/apps/80a91dc4-0ff5-44ac-8f22-468aeb5b1a95/settings/portfolio?i=053ce1)

 ## Deploy